hoehermann/purple-gowhatsapp/README.md

 Major differences from the go-whatsapp vesion:

 * Messages are sent asynchronously.
-* Incoming messages are not filtered (whatsmeow keeps track of already received messages internally).
+* Incoming messages are not filtered (formerly by Daniele Rogora, now whatsmeow keeps track of already received messages internally).
 * Note: Under the hood, gowhatsapp and whatsmeow use completely different prototocls. whatsmeow actually uses the same mechanics as Signal.
 For this reason, one must establish a new session (scan QR-code) when switching.
 All sessions will be invalidated.

 Other improvements: